Surapong Tovichakchaikul

 Surapong Tovichakchaikul (1 May 1953 – 20 May 2020) was a Thai politician who served as Deputy Prime Minister and Minister of Foreign Affairs of Thailand from 2011 to 2014.
 He used to be party-list MP and Pheu Thai Party deputy leader.

 Early life

 Surapong Tovichakchaikul was born on 1 May 1953 at Chiang Mai Province.
 He was Thaksin Shinwatra's cousin in-law because Sumalee Tovichakchaikul (Surapong's aunt) was married to Satien Shinawatra, Thaksin's uncle.
-Surapong has 2 children: Nuttapong Tovichakchaikul and Supisara Tovichakchaikul.
+Surapong has 2 children.
 He earned a Bachelor of Engineering from Khon Kaen University.

 Entry into politics

 Surapong entered politics when he was elected as the MP for Chiang Mai Province on behalf of the Democrat Party in the 1996 general election.
 He was also elected Democrat Party executive.
 In the 2001 general election, he was an MP candidate for the same party but lost to Pakorn Buranupakorn from Thai Rak Thai Party.
 In 2005 general election, he was a 41st party-list MP candidate for Democrat Party but was not elected.
 When he was a Democrat Party member, Surapong played an important role in criticizing Thaksin Shinawatra.

 Later, Surapong moved to join the Thai Rak Thai Party in 2006.
 After the 2006 coup d'état the Thai Rak Thai Party was dissolved and he and most of the former Thai Rak Thai Party members joined the People's Power Party.
 He was elected as MP for Chiang Mai Province again in the 2007 general election on behalf of the People's Power Party under the leadership of Samak Sundaravej.

 In 2009, Surapong was among United Front for Democracy Against Dictatorship supporters who signed petition for Thaksin's amnesty.
 Later, Surapong joined the Pheu Thai Party and was appointed deputy leader of the party in September 2010.
 In the 2011 general election, he was elected as 20th party-list MP for Pheu Thai Party and was appointed Minister of Foreign Affairs in Yingluck Shinawatra's government.
 Later, Surapong was also appointed as Deputy Prime Minister.
 The Yingluck government was ousted in a coup d'état on 22 May 2014.